Back to Main Salmon Ridge Sno-Park page

 In this age of problematic snow, the trails at Razor Hone (at the bottom of the hill) are often suffering from too little snow and too much rain.
 Meanwhile, the “White Salmon” trails are often above the rain line and can be beautiful – both quality of snow and of views.

-The first mile of trail is relatively level with no surprises.
+Main White Salmon Trail to the Knob: The first mile of trail is relatively level with no surprises.
 As you drop down to the second hairpin, note that the trail starts going downhill and you should ski under control and remember that you will have to ski back up.
-The trail branches off to the “New South White Salmon Extension” which drops at a reasonable grade down to some additional views of Mt.
+The trail branches off to the “New Southeast White Salmon Extension” which drops at a reasonable grade down to some additional views of Mt.
 Shuksan.
-The main trail reaches a low point and then climbs back up to the “Knob” with additional views.
-The red trail and most of the New South White Salmon Extension are normally groomed.
-The Ridge Road (an old Forest Service road, but now a nice trail) is not groomed.
+The main trail reaches a low point and then climbs back up to the “Knob” with great views.
+The final climb is steep and may be difficult to ski back down.
+If concerned, consider the SE Extension instead.
+It’s about 2 miles out to The Knob.
+Mileage will be added to the map shortly.

+Ridge Road – (also an option if the parking area is full – see separate page with more info): The Ridge Road (an old Forest Service road, but now a nice trail) is not groomed.
 It often has a packed trail left by previous users (thanks!)
-The Ridge Road is very reasonable terrain – *except* at either end – the ends are NOT old Forest Service roads.
+The Ridge Road is very reasonable terrain – except at either end – the ends are NOT old Forest Service roads.
 They are short, steep connectors – feel free to side-step or take your skis off and walk.
-The proposed connector trail to the Cougar Loop (the dotted green line) is still a vision only…
+It is about 0.8 miles one-way from the lodge parking lot to Hairpin #1.